USMC1941/CS213-Rutgers/Assignments/Song_Library/README.md

 -  Points will be deducted for each test case that cannot be tried because either your data file or your UI does not allow for testing it.
 The exact number of points will depend the point value of the test case(s).
 -  **No credit**, if you used any external libraries--you are only allowed to use the standard Java SDK, and optionally JSON (with permission from grader).
 -  **No credit**, if your program does not compile, or cannot be run.
 This is a course in software development, there is NO excuse to submit something that does not compile or does not run.

+## FAQ

+-  **Q.** Can I use [SceneBuilder](https://gluonhq.com/products/scene-builder/) to make my fxml?

+   **A.** Yes.

+-  **Q.** Can we switch scenes in the main window?
+Or would that still be considered a popup/multiple windows?

+   **A.** You can switch scenes, you are not popping up an independent window by doing this.

+-  **Q.** What characters are permitted for song name, artist, and album?

+   **A.** Any printable character except `'|'` (vertical bar)

+-  **Q.** If user enters leading/trailing spaces for name, artist, or album, should we get rid of them?

+   **A.** Yes.

+-  **Q.** Are we required to show lowercase versions of name and artist when displaying the song info?

+   **A.** When you show the info (list or details), it should be exactly as the user entered (so they are not surprised).
+But when you sort in your code, it should be case insensitive.

+-  **Q.** For the year, do we have to take into account the BC/AD stuff?

+   **A.** No, the only thing you need to check is that it is a positive integer.

+-  **Q.** Are we allowed to place the text file with the song list directly under the project folder?
+If not, is there a particular place that we should put it in?

+   **A.** It should be under the project folder, but not under the code folders.
+So either directly under the project folder, or you can make a data folder under project, and then put the text file there.
+(Grading wise, we don't have any requirement as such, so what I am saying here is just best practice.)

+-  **Q.** Do JSON files count as human readable?

+   **A.** Yes.
+"JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write." ([json.org](https://www.json.org/json-en.html))

+-  **Q.** If we use CSV file format for storing the data, are we allowed to use external libraries.

+   **A.** To use CSV [you don't need external libraries](https://stackabuse.com/reading-and-writing-csvs-in-java/), but if you do want to use externals, make sure to inform your grader so they know what library to use when they test your application.
+(WARNING!
+A song name, artist, or album could well have a comma in it, so using comma as a separator between fields is a bad idea.)